scottslowe/lowescott.github.io/_posts/2015-12-24-running-ansible-through-ssh-bastion-host.md

 This post will expand on some previous posts---one showing you [how to set up and use an SSH bastion host][xref-1] and a second [describing one use case for an SSH bastion host][xref-2]---to show how the popular configuration management tool [Ansible][link-3] can be used through an SSH bastion host.

 The configuration/setup required to run Ansible through an SSH bastion host is actually reasonably straightforward, but I saw a _lot_ of incomplete articles out there as I was working through this myself.
-My hope is to supplement the existing articles, as well as the Ansible documenation, to make this sort of configuration easier for others to embrace and understand.
+My hope is to supplement the existing articles, as well as the Ansible documentation, to make this sort of configuration easier for others to embrace and understand.

 ## Prerequisites